Shark meat: India

 Mori mutton, also known as moryechi xacuti, is a spicy Goan shark fish curry.
 This spicy curry is made by marinating baby shark in green masala and cooking it in a curry of onion, spices, and coconut.

 Yemen

 Salted, dried shark meat known as Lakham (لخم) is widely consumed in the Southeastern part of Yemen, particularly Hadhramaut.

 Philippines

-Kinunot is a traditional Filipino dish from the Bicol region, known for its use of either stingray (pagi) or young shark (pating) cooked in coconut milk (gata) with malunggay (moringa) leaves.
+Kinunot is a dish from the Bicol region, known for its use of stingray (pagi) or young shark (pating) cooked in coconut milk with malunggay (moringa) leaves.
 The name "kinunot" translates to "shredded" in Bikol, referring to the finely flaked fish meat used in the recipe.
-The dish is often flavored with vinegar, garlic, onions, ginger, and chili peppers, giving it a rich, creamy, and mildly spicy taste characteristic of Bicolano cuisine.
-While traditionally made with stingray or shark, kinunot can also be prepared with other types of seafood, depending on availability and local preference.
-This delicacy is typically enjoyed with steamed rice and is a popular choice for festive occasions and everyday meals alike.
+The dish is often flavored with vinegar, garlic, onions, ginger, and chili peppers, giving it a intense, creamy, and mildly spicy taste characteristic of Bicolano cuisine.
+Kinunot is also prepared with other types of seafood apart from shark and stingray, depending on availability and local preference.
+This dish is typically eaten with steamed rice, both at festivals and as an everyday meal.